 A 10-foot-long utility grade 2x4 is only capable of resisting a 23 mph wind.
 A 10-foot-long 2 x 3-14 gauge steel member is capable of resisting a 120 mph wind.
 Ask yourself how often the wind is greater than 23 mph?
 What do you think that would do to your utility grade 2x4.

-Two tec screws in the end of a 2x4 are good for about 40 PSF of wind if the screws don't split the wood.
-If the wood splits, the screw is good for nothing.
-Installation of the screws is critical and is all up to the erector.
-A 2x3-14 gauge steel member welded all around is good for about 120 PSF of wind.
-The stee is shop-welded, meaning no field labor is required.
-There are no tedious screws to install.
+A 2x3-14 gauge steel member all around is good for about 120 PSF of wind.
+The steel is shop-welded, meaning no field labor is required.
+Welds are strong and permanent and never need to be adjusted.
 Every member of an all-steel door is positively welded in place.

-All wood is not created equal.
 Quality wood is clearly identified.
 It is grade stamped "SELECT."
 It doesn't have large knots and splits.
 Even if the wood was "SELECT," it would only resist a wind of 12.3 PSF.
-Does this seem strong enough for your door?
+All wood is not created equal.
 Steel is a uniform material.
 Steel is all a consistent grade and strength.
-When you get an all-steel door you know that the material quality is consistent.
+When you get an all-steel door - including steel horizontal crossmembers- you know that the material quality is consistent.

 Listed below are many advantages and facts that we'll share with you.

 Older style bifold doors only came standard with . . .

 IT'S A FOLDING WALL - Clean, Neat Looking Door

 Maintenance Free - Operation is relatively maintenance free